top of page

 Two free storytelling workshops in July 2022, facilitated by Jo Dowd of Hillfoots Tales, helped us begin to share the tales that make us who we are.
 We began by telling stories about strong or intriguing people in our family histories.
 The second session looked at place.
 We explored an alphabet of place, thinking about the unique and special features of our area.
 We then used objects as prompts to tell personal stories based on memories and experiences of life in and around this area.

-The group is working with film makers Megan and Eilidh of Megan Rooney Media to create a short film called RECLAIM, themed around reclaiming places, spaces and voices locally through experiences shared and markers left.
-Look out for the film in early 2023.
+The group worked with film makers Megan and Eilidh of Megan Rooney Media to create a short film called RECLAIM, themed around reclaiming places, spaces and voices locally through experiences shared and markers left.

 IMG_8158.jpg